 So why not set out on a fear safari, and start hunting for the fear in your everyday life – at your desk, in conversations, in front of an audience, when you’re one-on-one, when you’re all alone?

 And when you find some fear, big or small, congratulate yourself.
 Because you’ve just discovered your chance to step up and be braver, right this instant.

-Read the book, 21 Insights for 21st Century Creatives
+Now an acclaimed book: 21 Insights for 21st Century Creatives

 I deliberately kept the book short, so that you can burn through it in one sitting for a burst of inspiration.
 Or keep it handy on your phone and consult it in the quiet moments of your day, or on those days when you need to dig deep for motivation.